Docmaps-Project/ts-api-server/packages/runtime/README.md

 | SPARQL processor/adapter | converts Docmaps semantics to SPARQL and uses `docmaps-sdk` to make objects from triples |
 | SPARQL triplestore | Anything that supports SPARQL is allowed, we supply easy access to [oxigraph](https://github.com/oxigraph/oxigraph) |

+Note that use of SPARQL is optional but you would be required to write your own `BackendAdapter` layer that translates domain logic into queries for your specific backend (such as a relational database).

 ## Development and Testing